Team-manager-website/Portfolio/Documents/Research/Ci-Cd and Docker.md

 2. The "docker/login-action@v2" step logs in to Docker Hub using the provided Docker Hub username and password stored in secrets.

+3. The "actions/setup-java@v3" step sets up JDK 17 with the 'temurin' distribution and caches Maven.

+4. The "mvn package --file pom.xml" step builds the Maven project by running the "package" goal using the "pom.xml" file.

-3. The "docker build" step creates a Docker image using the Dockerfile in the current directory.
+5. The "docker build" step creates a Docker image using the Dockerfile in the current directory.
 It tags the image as "cedje/teammanager:team."

-4. The "docker push" step pushes the built Docker image to the Docker Hub repository "cedje/teammanager:team."
+6. The "docker push" step pushes the built Docker image to the Docker Hub repository "cedje/teammanager:team."

-5. The "actions/setup-java@v3" step sets up JDK 11 with the 'temurin' distribution and caches Maven.

-6. The "mvn package --file pom.xml" step builds the Maven project by running the "package" goal using the "pom.xml" file.

 This workflow automates the process of building a Docker image, pushing it to Docker Hub, and building a Maven project.
 It ensures that the latest code changes on the "master" branch are built, packaged, and ready for deployment.